aktnk/onvif-web-viewer/README.md

 *   **Camera Discovery**: Automatically discover ONVIF cameras on your local network using subnet scanning with unicast WS-Discovery probes.
 *   **Camera Management**: Register, update, delete, and list ONVIF cameras.
+*   **Time Synchronization**: Synchronize camera time with the server's system time via ONVIF protocol.
+Cameras are automatically synced when registered, and can be manually synced anytime.
 *   **Live Video Streaming**: View a live HLS stream from any registered camera directly in the web browser.
 *   **Video Recording & Playback**: Record live video streams as MP4 files on the server and play them back from a list within the application.
 Recordings from deleted cameras remain accessible.
 *   **Connection Testing**: Automatically tests the ONVIF connection to a camera before saving its details.